React Native — Configuring

 });

-• Observer mode (optional): a boolean value controlling Observer mode.
-Turn it on if you handle purchases and subscription status yourself and use Adapty for sending subscription events and analytics.
+Observer modeoptional A boolean value that controls Observer mode.
+Set it toTRUE if you manage purchases and subscription status independently, using Adapty solely for sending subscription events and analytics.

-• Customer user ID (optional): an identifier of the user in your system.
-We send it in subscription and analytical events, to attribute events to the right profile.
-You can also find customers by customerUserId in the Profiles section.
+Customer user IDoptionalAn identifier of a user in your system.
+We send it with subscription and analytical events, so we can match events to the right user profile.
+You can also find customers using the customerUserId in the Profiles section.

-If you don't have a user ID at the time of Adapty initialization, you can set it later using adapty.identify() method.
-Read more in the Identifying Users section.
+If you don't have a user ID when you start with Adapty, you can add it later using the adapty.identify() method.
+For more details, see the Identifying Users section.

-• Log level (optional): a string parameter, that sets Adapty logs errors and other important information to help you understand what is going on.
+Log leveloptionalA string parameter that makes Adapty record errors and other important information to help you understand what's happening.

-• Deferred activation (optional): a boolean parameter, that let's you defer SDK activation until you perform next Adapty call.
-This is designed only to assist during development and not in production.
+Deferred activationoptionalA boolean parameter, that lets you delay SDK activation until your next Adapty call.
+This is intended solely for development purposes and should not be used in production.

-• Disabling IDFA collection (optional): a boolean parameter, that allows you to disable IDFA collection for your iOS app.
-Read more
+Disabling IDFA collectionoptionalA boolean parameter, that allows you to disable IDFA collection for your iOS app.
+For more details, refer to the Analytics integration section.

 📘